NicoloToia/Financial_Engineering/README.md

 - CDS Bootstrap: Constructed a CDS curve for various obligors (e.g., Intesa Sanpaolo) using bootstrapping and spline interpolation.
 - First-to-Default Pricing: Priced a First-to-Default (FtD) contract between two obligors using the Li model and Monte Carlo simulations.
 - Python Time-Series Analysis: Implemented basic time-series analysis in Python, including plotting log-returns and performing regression analysis.

+### Assignment 4: Value at Risk (VaR) and Expected Shortfall (ES)
+- Variance-Covariance Method: Computed VaR and ES at a 99% confidence level using a t-distribution for a portfolio of stocks.
+- Historical Simulation and Bootstrap: Evaluated VaR and ES using historical simulation methods and explored their accuracy.
+- Principal Component Analysis (PCA): Applied PCA to reduce dimensionality in VaR estimation.
+- Monte Carlo VaR: Implemented full Monte Carlo simulation and Delta-Normal approaches for VaR analysis.
+- Cliquet Option Pricing: Explored the pricing of a Cliquet option in the presence of counterparty risk​(Assignment4_Group16).

+### Assignment 5: Advanced Derivative Pricing and Volatility Surface Calibration
+- Certificate Pricing: Priced a certificate based on a basket of ENEL and AXA stocks using Monte Carlo simulations.
+- Digital Option Pricing: Compared different methods (Black-Scholes, implied volatility) for pricing a digital option.
+- Lewis Formula and FFT: Applied the Lewis formula and Fast Fourier Transform (FFT) for efficient pricing of call options.
+- Volatility Surface Calibration: Calibrated a volatility surface using a mean-variance mixture model and analyzed the skew and vega of options​(Assignment5_Group16).

+### Assignment 6: Interest Rate Risk and Hedging
+- Bootstrap Market Discounts: Extended the bootstrapping technique to model discount factors and zero rates for interest rates beyond 12 years.
+- Caplet Pricing and Spot Volatility Calibration: Calibrated spot volatilities from market cap prices using the Bachelier formula.
+- Upfront Payment Calculation: Priced upfront payments for structured interest rate products.
+- Delta and Vega Sensitivities: Computed delta and vega sensitivities for various buckets of maturities and strikes, and developed a hedging strategy using swaps and caps​(Assignment6_Group16).